 6.10 Test Conditions

 The Rendering Comparison Test shall assess only one Test Condition per experiment.
-This Test Condition is such that the Proposed Audio Profile shall be configured for an Operating Point providing transparent quality for all Test Materials.
-In addition, the Proposed Audio Profile shall be configured to operate with its Reference Renderer.
+This Test Condition is such that the Audio Profile shall be configured for an Operating Point providing transparent quality for all Test Materials.
+In addition, the Audio Profile shall be configured to operate with its Reference Renderer.
 For all Test Materials, the Test Condition shall be assessed against the two Anchor Conditions.

 6.11 Attributes